Nithanim/quarkus-azure-generic-functions/README.md

 > **Warning**
 > THIS IS HIGHLY WORK IN PROGRESS

-At work I currently have it running and seems to work flawlessly for a simple http trigger.

 > **Warning**
-> It requires a custom version of https://github.com/Nithanim/azure-maven-plugins where the usage of reflection is replaced by jandex.
+> It requires a custom version of the azure-maven-plugins (https://github.com/Nithanim/azure-maven-plugins) where the usage of reflection is replaced by jandex.